microsoft/pxt-adafruit/docs/reference/input/rotation.md

 # Rotation

-Find how much the micro:bit is tilted in different directions.
+Find how much the @boardname@ is tilted in different directions.

 ```sig
 input.rotation(Rotation.Roll);